ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Communication and how to give feedback and share perspectives differs by company, country, and culture - be aware of this and still push for Radical Candor (e.g. from experiences in Tokyo at Google the author encouraged "polite persistence")

 ## 2: Get, Give, and Encourage Guidance
-- "Um" note to self: check to see if you are saying "ummmm" a lot, if so stop!
+- _"Um" note to self: check to see if you are saying "ummmm" a lot, if so stop!
 Work to improve.
-Maybe speech coach?
+Maybe speech coach?_
-- Give operational feedback (what can be done to help fix, in example the authors boss offers to provide a speech coach)
+- Give operational feedback (what can be done to help fix, in example the author's boss offers to provide a speech coach)
 - Do not personalize feedback, the boss said "makes you sound stupid", not "makes you stupid" or "you are stupid" -> "It’s not mean, it’s clear"
 - Contextualize comments, be personal and specific with your praise
 - "I admire that about you"